-12. Does you country recognise maritime liens?
+12. Does your country recognize maritime lien?
 Under which International Convention, if any?

 The applicant may have to consider maritime liens and mortgages.
 Germany is neither a member to the International Convention on Maritime Liens and Mortgages 1967 nor 1993, but has transformed the 1967 Convention into the Commercial Code (Handelsgesetzbuch); however, cargo claims arising out of charter-parties or other contracts have been deleted.
-Liens are accepted for crew wages, portand pilots-charges, claims for personal injury and death or damage to property, GA-contributions and salvage-remuneration and claims of the social-security-authorities.
+Liens are accepted for crew wages, port- and pilots-charges, claims for personal injury and death or damage to property, GA-contributions and salvage-remuneration and claims of the social-security-authorities.
 Maritime liens prevail over all other liens on the ship, also over the ships' mortgages but they all can destroy the value of the ship for any creditor not being so secured.

-13. What lapse of time is required in order to arrest a ship since the moment the file arrives in your law firm?
+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?